SamFleming/Symfony2-SimpleDeployScripts/README.md

     cd ~/path/to/project
     ./bin/deploy

-sit back for a few seconds, take a sip of coffee and voilà my Symfony2 project happily purring away on the destination server, with caches cleared, permissions updated, databases migrated and so on!
+then sit back for a few seconds, take a sip of coffee and voilà!, a Symfony2 project happily purring away on the destination server, with caches cleared, permissions updated, databases migrated and so on!